SandipanMondal06/Flood-Relief-Network-Flow-Optimisation/README.md

-# prompt: create one readme file for this project i will copy and paste it diretly

-# README for Disaster Relief Optimization Project
+# Disaster Relief Optimization Project

 This project uses a two-step optimization approach to model and solve a disaster relief resource allocation problem.
 The goal is to efficiently distribute essential resources (food, water, medicine, cloth) from supply nodes to demand nodes, prioritizing urgent needs and minimizing transportation costs.